List of characters in The Loud House franchise: Luna Loud

-Luna Loud (voiced by Nika Futterman, portrayed by Sophia Woodward in A Loud House Christmas and The Really Loud House, Ava Torres as a young girl in The Really Loud House) is the 15-year-old (16-year-old season 5 onward and The Really Loud House) third child of the Loud family and Luan's roommate.
+Luna Loud (voiced by Nika Futterman, portrayed by Sophia Woodward in A Loud House Christmas, The Really Loud House, and A Really Haunted Loud House, Ava Torres as a young girl in The Really Loud House) is the 15-year-old (16-year-old from season 5 onward and live-action media) the third child of the Loud family and Luan's roommate.
 She is named after a pet dachshund Chris Savino's mother-in-law owned.
-She wears a purple shirt with a skull, a lavender skirt, a white belt, high purple boots, black paperclip earrings, three bracelets, and a choker.
+She wears a purple shirt with a skull, a lavender skirt, a white belt, purple-tipped socks, high purple boots, black paperclip earrings, three bracelets, and a choker.
 Luna is a wild and upbeat musician who owns and plays various instruments; her signature instrument is a purple Dean ML electric guitar.
 Her passion for music has some negative effects, as in the episode "For Bros About to Rock" it is revealed that she unintentionally "ruined" her siblings' first concerts.
+Along with Leni, Luna has the best older sister relationship with Lincoln.
 The episodes "Study Muffin" and "L is for Love" revealed that Luna is bisexual, because she is attracted both to Lincoln's male tutor Hugh and a female classmate named Sam Sharp.
 Luna's siblings are aware that Sam is female, and are supportive of Luna's crush on her.
-Showrunner Michael Rubiner said that "with 10 girls in the family", the crew felt natural "to explore one of them being LGBTQ".
 As of the episode "Racing Hearts", Luna and Sam are officially dating.
 Both of them formed the band Moon Goats with their friends, who made up most of the music club.
-In the episode "Dad Reputation", Luna joins Lynn Loud Sr.'s band The Doo-Dads as its guitar player.
-Luna is a sophomore at Royal Woods High School for the first four seasons and attends school with her sisters Lori, Leni, and Luan.
+In the episode "Dad Reputation", Luna joins her father's band, The Doo-Dads, as its guitar player.
+Luna is a sophomore at Royal Woods High School for the first four seasons and attends school with her sisters Lori, Leni and Luan.
 However, as of "Schooled!", she is a junior and attends school with Leni and Luan.

+According to an interview, she was Chris Savino's favorite character in the series.
+EW writer Nick Romano interview with Michael Rubiner, the showrunner of the series who he plans to continue the arc of Luna but he doesn’t have any end point in mind for the two of them but "with 10 girls in the family", he felt natural "to explore one of them being LGBTQ."
+Kevin Sullivan, the writer of the series told Insider that he wasn't barred from using the word "lesbian" in dialogue when writing the storyline for Luna and her crush Sam and said that "we just can't say those words because of how young our audience can skew but the joy of the episode, that I was proud of was that it wasn't an coming out episode.
+The entire family accepted her, there was no having to come out."